Hansespinosa2/Hansespinosa2.github.io/_projects/tactica_project.md

 This project post details my experience working in a team to build an AI to play the board game "Settlers of Catan".
 We used a novel approach of building a reinforcement learning agent from scratch, representing the game of Catan through graph neural networks, and selecting from a set of heuristic submodels.
 As the lead AI developer and primary author, I led the team in publishing our findings in a paper titled "Multi-Agent Board Game Strategy Through Simulation".
-This paper won Best Simulation Paper at IITSEC 2025 *link to IITSEC* (a leading conference in military strategy, education, training, AI, and simulation).
+This paper *link to paper* won Best Simulation Paper at IITSEC 2025 *link to IITSEC* (a leading conference in military strategy, education, training, AI, and simulation).
 I personally had the highest amount of commits (101), lines coded (5811+,2054-) *validate this*, and architecture design decisions.

-## IPPD Team Tactica
+## The Program
 The Integrated Product and Process Design (IPPD) program is a competitive senior design program at UF designed to bring engineering students from different majors together to complete a project over the course of a year.
-Students are placed into teams of 6-7 and work on a project touching industries including: Healthcare, Renewable Energy, Defense, AI, Aerospace, and more.
+Students are placed into teams of 6-7 and work on a project alongside a company sponsor in domains including: Healthcare, Renewable Energy, Defense, AI, Aerospace, and more.
+Student teams work with a faculty coach who provides resources and mentorship where needed and a company liaison who guides the project specifications and is the final customer for the project.

-## Team
+## The Team
 Team Tactica was my team for the UF IPPD 2425 cohort.
 There were a total of seven students in the team:
 - Max Banach (Electrical Engineering & Economics)